Aggregating Direct and Indirect Neighbors through Graph Linear Transformations: Graph Linear Transformations

 \subsection{Addressing the Unbounded Memory}

-Although Neural GaBP guarantees convergence under walk-summability, the number of iterations required to reach convergence is unknown.
-This poses a challenge for training, as it would require storing an unknown number of iteration messages for each layer.
-To address this, we adopt an implicit differentiation strategy that computes exact gradients at convergence without unrolling the iterative inference process.
-At convergence, the solution satisfies $J\mu = h$.
-Differentiating with respect to the model parameters~$\theta$ gives the corresponding forward and backward relations:
+Although GaBP guarantees convergence under walk-summability, the number of iterations required to reach convergence is unknown.
+This poses a challenge for training, as unrolling the iterative inference process would require storing, potentially, an unbounded number of intermediate messages for each layer.
+To address this, we adopt an implicit differentiation strategy that computes exact gradients at convergence without unrolling the iterations.
+At convergence, the graph linear transformation satisfies \(J\mu = h\).
+Differentiating with respect to the model parameters \(\theta\) yields

 This relation allows gradients to be computed directly at the fixed point using the same GaBP solver as in the forward pass, eliminating the need to store intermediate messages.
-This reduces memory complexity from~$O(TE)$ to~$O(E + N)$, trading additional compute for substantial memory savings.
+This reduces memory complexity from \(O(T E)\) to \(O(E + N)\), where \(T\) is the number of GaBP iterations, \(E\) the number of edges, and \(N\) the number of nodes, trading additional compute for substantial memory savings.